Helsingborg - Old town, city center

 Hälsovägen is a beautiful road that is going in circles up to the hill. Öresundsparken at the top of the hill have these beautiful views.

 Sankta Maria Kyrka.
-I visited a baptism there.
 This gothic brick church was built in the 15th century.
 In the 1300s it was one of Denmark’s (!) oldest state churches.

 The entrance of the church.